 Hyundai is building on its impressive foundations laid down by the Ioniq Electric with the Kona Electric.
 Available with two battery sizes, the Kona Electric promises to be a popular model, with long driving range and affordable prices offered in two of the fastest growing sectors of the car market – crossovers and electric vehicles.

-The 64 kWh version of Hyundai’s Kona Electric has an official range of 300 miles on a single charge – according to the WLTP test cycle.
-The lower priced Kona Electric 39 kWh offers 194 miles of range.
-Although not confirmed yet, the Kona Electric is expected to qualify for OLEV’s Category 1 Plug-in Car Grant, which will take £3,500 off the cost of a new Kona Electric.
+The 64 kWh version of Hyundai’s Kona Electric has an official range of 279 miles on a single charge – according to the WLTP test cycle.
+The lower priced Kona Electric 39 kWh offers 180 miles of range.
+The Kona Electric is expected to qualify for OLEV’s Category 1 Plug-in Car Grant, which will take £3,500 off the cost of a new Kona Electric.
 Eligible buyers will also be able to receive the Electric Vehicle Home Charge Scheme grant of £500 off the cost of a fully installed home charge point.

 Hyundai Kona Electric 39 kWh171 miles

-Next Green Car verdict: “There’s nothing that can match the Kona Electric when looking at range and purchase cost.”
+Next Green Car verdict: “Before the arrival of group stablemate, the Kia e-Niro, there’s nothing that can match the Kona Electric when looking at range and purchase cost.”

 How to charge a Hyundai Kona Electric